The Rubber Gun

-The Rubber Gun is a 1977 film directed by Allan Moyle and starring Stephen Lack and Pierre Robert.
-It was nominated for two Genie Awards in 1980.
+The Rubber Gun is a 1977 Canadian comedy-drama film directed by Allan Moyle, in his directorial debut.
+The film stars Stephen Lack, Pierre Robert, Peter Brawley, Allan Moyle and Pam Holmes.

+The film was released in April 1977 to generally positive reviews.
+The film received two Genie Award nominations at the 1st Genie Awards in 1980.
+The film is unique in that the characters names in the movie are the same as the actors portraying them.

 Plot

-In a book store, smooth-talking hard drug dealer/user and local artist Steve (Stephen Lack) meets Allan (Allan Moyle), a young sociology student at McGill.
-They become fast friends and Allan is invited to Steve's studio apartment on Montreal main to meet his commune/drug network.
+In a book store, smooth-talking hard drug dealer and user and local artist Steve meets Allan, a young sociology student at McGill.
+They become fast friends and Allan is invited to Steve's studio apartment on Montreal main to meet his commune and drug network.

 Allan decides he wants to do a paper with the controversial position that drug use has positive effects using Steve's 'family' as a case study.
 Life with Steve and the gang isn't quite as rosy as it might appear to Allan at first but it isn't quite as sleazy as it might appear to others either.

-Pierre (Pierre Robert), a bisexual, heroin addict/male prostitute with a wife and small daughter looks to displace Steve as the leader of the group when, compelled by his addiction he concocts a plan to steal drugs from a storage locker at the train station.
+Pierre, a bisexual, heroin addict and male prostitute with a wife and small daughter looks to displace Steve as the leader of the group when, compelled by his addiction he concocts a plan to steal drugs from a storage locker at the train station.
 Steve, having nearly followed through on the same plan, is certain it is a trap.
 Being indiscreetly watched and recorded by corrupt narcotics cops the tension rises.